opossum-tool/OpossumUI/README.md

 opening an input file for the first time, an accompanying output file with the naming convention "[INPUT NAME]\_attributions.json" is created in the same directory as the input file.

+If you open a `.opossum` file for the first time, it will be automatically updated.

 ## Generating input files

 Result files from _ScanCode_ and _SCANOSS_ can be converted into OpossumUI input files using